 By the end of the project period, nearly a million farmers will have timely access to useful climate services.
 They will have better opportunities to transform their livelihoods through improved agricultural productivity.
 Agricultural planners, policy makers, investors, and food security specialists will be able to respond more effectively to droughts, floods and other climate-related risks.
 Finally, a national network of climate services will be operational, with key national agencies able to sustainably deliver climate services for farmers.

-The project will deliver four specific outcomes:
+The project delivers four specific outcomes:

 - Climate Services for Farmers.
-Agricultural extension and other relevant intermediary organizations and communicators (e.g. farmer cooperatives, rural radio networks, ICT providers, NGOs) will provide farmers across Rwanda’s 30 districts with decision-relevant, operational climate information and advisory services, and train them to use the information to better manage risk.
+Agricultural extension and other relevant intermediary organizations and communicators (e.g. farmer cooperatives, rural radio networks, ICT providers, NGOs) provide farmers across Rwanda’s 30 districts with decision-relevant, operational climate information and advisory services, and train them to use the information to better manage risk.

 - Climate Services for Government and Institutions.
 Agricultural and food security decision-makers in the Ministry of Agriculture (MINAGRI), and in other national and local government agencies and institutions, will use climate information to respond more effectively to climate-related risks and to inform decisions that build the resilience of farmers.

-Project Leader, James Hansen (CCAFS-IRI): email@example.com
+- James Hansen (CCAFS-IRI): email@example.com

 Funding for this project is provided by: